-When a cyclist sues to recover damages for injuries suffered in an accident with an automobile, the outcome often depends on two questions:
+When a cyclist sues to recover damages for injuries suffered in a bicycle collision with a motor vehicle, the outcome of the lawsuit often depends on a few questions:

-- Did negligence (or recklessness) on the part of the driver cause the accident and resulting injuries to the bicyclist?
+- Did negligence (or recklessness) on the driver's part cause the accident and resulting injuries to the bicycle accident victim?

-- Did any negligence of the bicyclist cause or contribute to the accident?
+- Did any negligence on the part of the bicyclist cause or contribute to the bike accident case?